Skip to Content

 Enjoying the peaceful and relaxing Franz Joseph Hot Pools

-4. Glacier trekking and scenic flight – One of the best ways to get up close to the Franz Josef or Fox Glacier is a helicopter trekking tour.
-It’s on the pricier side but the small group setting and everything included is sure to be a special memory.
+4. Glacier trekking and scenic flight – You can only walk to the base of the Franz Josef or Fox Glacier without a tour, so if you want to walk on the glacier itself, a helicopter trekking tour is the best option.
+Not only do you get scenic views of the Southern Alps, but you will land on the glacier and trek on the ice that is millions of years old!
+It’s on the pricier side ($712 NZD) but the small group setting and everything included is sure to be a special memory-

 Where to Stay in Franz Josef